Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Vegetarian and vegan restaurants in Dubrovnik

 Dubrovnik has one of the oldest vegetarian and vegan restaurants in Croatia.
-Restaurant Nishta is a vegan restaurant in Dubrovnik that opened back in 2008 when vegan, vegetarian, gluten-free, and raw weren't as fashionable or as popular as today.
-And they did well according to over 2000 reviews they have on Tripadvisor.
+Restaurant Nishta is a vegan restaurant in Dubrovnik that opened back in 2008 when vegan, vegetarian, gluten-free, and raw weren’t as fashionable or as popular as today.

 Urban & Veggie is another restaurant catering to Dubrovnik vegan community.
 It is located in the Gruz neighborhood, not far from the fish market.
 A relaxed vibe, friendly staff, cozy interiors, and lovely outdoor terrace, as well as yummy, innovative, and well-presented food, make this Dubrovnik vegan restaurant popular not only among vegans and vegetarians but just about everybody who enjoys good food.

-Green Garden, despite its name, is a place for burgers in Dubrovnik.
-And despite that fact, it is also a good place for vegetarians and vegans in Dubrovnik.
-I know, it sounds absolutely contradictory!
-However, Green Garden offers a good choice of vegan and vegetarian dishes including zucchini burgers, plant-based no-meat burgers, vegetarian tacos, and veggies-only salads.
+Green Garden offers a good choice of vegan and vegetarian dishes including zucchini burgers, plant-based no-meat burgers, vegetarian tacos, and veggies-only salads.

 There are also a number of restaurants offering vegetarian-friendly menus like Sesame, Amfora, Marco Polo, and not to forget, Incredible India, an Indian restaurant with ample vegetarian options.